Sitting on a beach somewhere on the outer coast of the Great Bear Rainforest, I’m trying to do something unusual for me—be boring and reserved.

 It kicks in when one person is somehow always absent when the group is lugging heavy boats up the beach or hanging heavy food bags out of the reach of grizzlies.
 It’s at its most powerful when it becomes a tool for growth—having someone with less experience plan the route, with the support of the whole group.

-I’ve Used The Same Tenets Of Expedition Behavior In My Professional Life.
+I’ve used the same tents of expedition behavior in my professional life.
 Like an expedition along an exposed coastline, a conservation campaign is a challenging endeavor with a relatively small group of people who share a deep passion for what they’re doing.

 Like a dumping surf landing on a remote island, mistakes can be costly.
 And, operating under pressure, we all will eventually zig when we should have zagged.
 The whole team needs to operate with judgment, shared knowledge, and deep trust.
 Tension will be high at times.
 A good time to channel our inner Petzoldt and be cow-like.